ExtendRealityLtd/VRTK/DOCUMENTATION.md

 The GetControllerByIndex method returns the GameObject of a controller with a specific index.

+#### GetControllerLeftHand/1

+  > `public override GameObject GetControllerLeftHand(bool actual = false)`

+  * Parameters
+   * `bool actual` - If true it will return the actual controller, if false it will return the script alias controller GameObject.
+  * Returns
+   * `GameObject` - The GameObject containing the left hand controller.

+The GetControllerLeftHand method returns the GameObject containing the representation of the left hand controller.

+#### GetControllerRightHand/1

+  > `public override GameObject GetControllerRightHand(bool actual = false)`

+  * Parameters
+   * `bool actual` - If true it will return the actual controller, if false it will return the script alias controller GameObject.
+  * Returns
+   * `GameObject` - The GameObject containing the right hand controller.

+The GetControllerRightHand method returns the GameObject containing the representation of the right hand controller.

 #### GetControllerOrigin/1

   > `public override Transform GetControllerOrigin(GameObject controller)`